Guardians of our Rivers

 • monitor and survey rivers for invertebrates;

-• identify species of invertebrates;
+• identify target groups of invertebrates;

 • spot early warning signs of habitats in crisis, e.g., from pollution or climate change;